wp-plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 4.0.10 =
+= 4.0.12 =
 Better WP Security is now iThemes Security with new features and a greatly improved code base.
-We recommend disabling Better WP Security before upgrading to 4.0.10 if you are not already on 4.0.
+We recommend disabling Better WP Security before upgrading to 4.0.12 if you are not already on 4.0 or greater.